CMSgov/bluebutton-sample-client-rails/README.md

     # For service:
         $ sudo service docker start

-Enter the following command to build the docker image.
-This only needs to be run once or when making certain types of changes to the application code.

-    docker-compose build

-Any time you want to start the Rails server container use the following command:
+Any time you want to start the [Rails](https://rubyonrails.org/) server container use the following command:

     docker-compose up

-Any time you want to gracefully stop the Rails server container use the following command:
+Any time you want to gracefully stop the [Rails](https://rubyonrails.org/) server container use the following command:

     docker-compose down